2uanDM/MidJourney-ChatGPT/README.md

 Click here to know more about Mid Journey: https://www.midjourney.com/home/

-For example, you want to generate a picture with this idea: "A funny cow is flying in the sky with a broom"
+For example, you want to generate a picture with this idea: ```A funny cow is flying in the sky with a broom```

 This idea is generally simple, but you want to generate magic, sparkling pictures.
 This work can be done with the help of ChatGPT.